amrmur/amrmur/README.md

 ## Hey there 👋
 - 👨‍🎓 I am a student at Florida International University
 - 🔭 I’m currently working on a Data Science certification
-- 🤔 I like game development so check out my games [here](https://amrmur.itch.io)
+- 🤔 Check out the games I made [here](https://amrmur.itch.io)
-- 🌱 I’m interested in Web Development, Game Development, Artificial Intelligence, and more.
+- 🌱 I’m interested in Web Development and Data Structures/Algorithms and more.
 - 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/amrit-murali/) or reach out to me at amura017@fiu.edu.

 <!--